HOT PICK: StoneGate SG-4000

 Price: Starts at $36,500

-Large enterprises that value performance and availability as much as data integrity and confidentiality will find Stonesoft's StoneGate SG-4000 network firewall's high availability,
+Large enterprises that value performance and availability as much as data integrity and confidentiality will find Stonesoft's StoneGate SG-4000 network firewall's high availability, scalability and low maintenance requirements hard to beat.

 SG-4000's impressive networking capabilities offer significant value.
 Its multilink technology provides uninterrupted availability for Internet and VPN traffic without the cost of redundant routers and switches, or configuring routing protocols such as BGP.
 Clustering for up to 16 nodes and load balancing for each connection eliminate the need for third-party devices.